Sweekar18/AlgoVision/README.md

 ```
 *Note*: It will auto compile from TypeScript into JavaScript everytime you save the files.

-If you can't run the project, you can visit here: https://saaransht.github.io/AlgoVision/  to see the demo.

 ## Features
 ### Sorting Algorithms